Mark Conditt motive sought in Austin bombings

 “Those were six years ago,” Mr. Van Zandt said.
 “You don’t know if that’s actually how he felt or if it was a school project.
 I don’t necessarily take that as a snapshot of who he was.”

-⦁ This article is based in part on wire service reports.
+• Victor Morton contributed to this article, which is based in part on wire service reports.

 The Washington Times Comment Policy